ebanner/ebanner.github.io/docs/_learning/crossword-puzzle-cropping.md

 # Cropping a crossword puzzle with computer vision

-Say you want to extract the following crossword puzzle:
+Say you want to extract a crossword puzzle out of the following image:

 <img src="/assets/images/computer-vision/1-page.png" style="max-width: 600px;">